loveplay1983/loveplay1983.github.io/_posts/2025-01-31-cross-entropy-kl-divergence.md

 ---

-### **Summary**
+## 7. Summary
 Logarithms are used in entropy and information content because they:
-1. Capture the intuitive relationship between probability and surprise.
+- Capture the intuitive relationship between probability and surprise.
-2. Provide additivity for independent events.
+- Provide additivity for independent events.
-3. Reflect the exponential growth of surprise as probability decreases.
+- Reflect the exponential growth of surprise as probability decreases.
-4. Align with human perception and optimal encoding in information theory.
+- Align with human perception and optimal encoding in information theory.